binance-exchange/binance-official-api-docs/user-data-stream.md

   "T": 1499405658657,            // Transaction time
   "t": -1,                       // Trade ID
   "I": 8641984,                  // Ignore
   "w": true,                     // Is the order working?
-  "m": false,                    // Is this trade the maker side?
+Stops will have "m": false,                    // Is this trade the maker side?
   "M": false                     // Ignore
 }